ICRAR/libprofit/docs/api.rst

    It must be greater than 0.
    See :doc:`coordinates` for more details.

+.. member:: double * profit_model.image

+   The image produced by this model.
+   The image has the dimensions specified in the model.
+   Users should check if there was any error when evaluating the model using :func:`profit_get_error`, in which case this field will remain unset.

 .. member:: unsigned int profit_model.res_x

    The span of the horizontal coordinate of the image that profit will generate